flamewing/m7tweaks/m7tweaks/readme.md

 Section 3: Components
 ----
 1. **Convenient Deck of Many Things: Always win against Aesgareth.** As the name implies, Aesgareth is changed so that he always loses against you in the 3 draws.
 This results in him attacking at the end when he loses the gem, so be warned.

 2. **Convenient/Cheesy/Cheating Deck of Many Things.** This is aimed at reducing the number of reloads until you get what you want from the deck.
 This component is subdivided into four subcomponents; all of these subcomponents have one modification in common: they make the 'Star' card more convenient and flexible.
-By this I mean: you get an expanded stat selection, which takes into account all of a classes 'prime requisite' attributes (Paladins can increase Charisma, for example) from 2nd edition AD&D, as well as allowing which stat bonus you get -- a multiclass Fighter/Mage/Thief can elect to gain a Strength bonus, for example, instead of gaining a Dexterity increase.
+By this I mean: you get an expanded stat selection, which takes into account all of a classes 'prime requisite' attributes (Paladins can increase Charisma, for example) from 2nd edition AD&D, as well as allowing you to chose which stat bonus you get -- a multiclass Fighter/Mage/Thief can elect to gain a Strength bonus, for example, instead of gaining a Dexterity increase as in vanilla.
 This component has the following subcomponents with the specified additional effect:

 	*2a.
 Convenient:* Select from normal available choices in each draw.
 You can select which card you will receive in this draw.
 The only difference from the original game is that you no longer have to reload until you get the card you want :-)